jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 .animated-pixel-gradient {
   background-image: paint(pixel-gradient);
-  animation: 60s linear infinite animate-seed;
+  animation: 60s linear infinite animate-pixel-gradient-seed;
 }

 /* Be nice to users who don't want that kind of animation: */